Jesse J. Finley: Legacy

 In the 1930s, the School Board of Alachua County (Florida) named an elementary school for Finley.
 JJ Finley Elementary School was located in Gainesville, Florida, at the corner of Northwest 5th Avenue and 19th Street, about 1 kilometer north of the University of Florida.
 On June 16, 2020, the School Board of Alachua County (Florida) removed J.J.
 Finley's name from the school, during protests associated with the murder of George Floyd.
-The School Board will convene a citizen committee to recommend a new name by August 2020.
+A citizen committee appointed by the Alachua County school board recommended renaming the school after African-American research physicist and Gainesville native Carolyn Parker, and the change was adopted in August 2020.

 In January 2019, the Gainesville City Commission named a city park in honor of Finley.
 The vote to name the park for Finley was unanimous.
 In February 2020, the City of Gainesville City Commission removed Finley's name from the park, by a unanimous vote.
 The City process to approve a new name required input from a citizen advisory board.
 The City suspended advisory board activity during the COVID-19 pandemic in the United States.
 The park remained unnamed through the pandemic.
 The Gainesville Sun inaccurately reported that the playground was renamed "as part of the city of Gainesville and Alachua County's truth and reconciliation process".